North Seas Energy Cooperation: Significance

 Minister for Communications, Energy and Natural Resources for the Government of Ireland, Eamon Ryan, said of the initiative:

 Studies

 A techno-economic study into the North Sea Offshore Grid, has been set up within the European Union's Intelligent Energy Europe programme, to consider the technical, economic, policy and regulatory aspects of the possible grid, focused on the North Sea and Baltic region.

 Belgium is building a national modular offshore grid, connecting several wind farms for common transfer of power onto land at Zeebrugge, near the Nemo Link to England.

 Support

 Friends of the Supergrid, a group of companies and organisations interested in promoting the concept and influencing the development of a super grid within Europe, has taken an interest in the North Sea Grid proposals.
 The organisation has proposed that Phase I of the supergrid should integrate the UK's North Sea renewables with interconnections to Germany and Norway.

+Targets

+In 2022, NSEC members agreed on a target of 260 GW of offshore wind energy by 2050, a major part of the total EU target of 300 GW of offshore wind energy capacity by 2050.
+Interim targets of 76 GW by 2030 and 193 GW by 2040 were also set.

+The UK plans to have 50 GW capacity of offshore wind by 2030.